Holiday decorating on a dime

 Photo by Jakob Owens on Unsplash

-Whether you’re planning to throw a holiday party or not – buy artificial mistletoe (yes, artificial!), hang it up and use it again next year, the year after that, and so on.
+Whether you’re planning to host a small gathering or not – buy artificial mistletoe (yes, artificial!), hang it up and use it again next year, the year after that, and so on.

 Why artificial?
 We’re not saying it’s a must, but if you’re looking for cost savings, we can promise you the fake stuff will last exponentially longer than the real stuff.
 Another great option is preserved mistletoe that will also last a long time if it’s taken care of properly (dried leaves are easy to crush).

 Baby, it’s cold inside, too (so let’s warm up)

 Pictured: One bedroom apartment in downtown Ottawa at One80five

 Like having a seasonal wardrobe, we suggest keeping a seasonal décor storage bin to store super warm throw blankets (like this faux fur one) and holiday pillows to swap out when the temperature drops.